mo1878/CipherProDjango/README.md

 | Infura API              | Offers a scalable and reliable API infrastructure that allows developers to connect to the Ethereum network without running their own Ethereum nodes.   | Varies based on method  |
 | ArcherDAO API           | Offers a range of APIs for interacting with the ArcherDAO protocol, which provides gas-efficient and frontrunning-resistant transactions on Ethereum.     | JSON or CSV Response   |

+# System Design

+## Components
+  Backend (Django) - This part of the system is responsible for connecting to the API, retrieving the real-time data and sending it to the front end.
+  Frontend (Vanilla JS) - Renders the data received from the back end updates the UI in real-time

+## Flow of Information

 ### API Methodology